 7Praça do Comércio

-Situated in Baixa, Praça do Comércio is among the favourite spots of both locals and tourists.
+Situated in Baixa, Praça do Comércio is among the favorite spots of both locals and tourists.
 Located just by the Tagus River, this square has witnessed countless historical points in the past.

 Another postcard symbol of Lisbon, National Pantheon hosts the tombs of many important Portuguese figures in history.
 Also one of the latest royalty residences, this building is architecturally a masterpiece that attracts the attention of everyone visiting Lisbon.